 <DIV> <P><DIV::first-line><P::first-line>First paragraph</P::first-line></DIV::first-line></P> <P><P::first-line>Second paragraph</P::first-line></P> </DIV>

-pseudo-element is similar to an
+The ::first-line pseudo-element is similar to an

 inline-level element, but with certain restrictions.
 The following CSS

-properties apply to a ::first-line
+properties apply to a ::first-line pseudo-element: font

-properties, color property, background properties, ‘word-spacing
+properties, color property, background properties, ‘word-spacing’,

-’.
+‘line-height’.
 User-Agents may apply other

 properties as well.